zubeydesisman/programming-univbasics-4-nested-hashes-lab-seattle-web-100719/README.md

 ## Objectives

-1. Access data from a nested hash.
+- Access data from a nested hash
-2. Add data to and change data within a nested hash.
+- Add data to and change data within a nested hash

+## Introduction

+Now that we've seen some examples of nested hashes, the next step is to get more comfortable with using them.
+In this lesson, we're going to practice accessing and updating data within a nested hash.

 ## Instructions

-1. Fork and clone this lab, run the test suite with the `learn` command to get started.
-2. You'll be filling out the content of a series of methods that we've defined for you.
+You'll be filling out the content of a series of methods that we've defined for you.
 All of the methods expect you to operate on the `programmer_hash` object, which we've already defined and included in the body of each method.
-Use the test suite to guide you—each test is designed to tell you how to pass it.
+Use the test suite to guide you.
+Each test is designed to tell you how to pass it.

 Keep in mind that you are expected to get these tests to pass by adding or changing information in the hash *programmatically*.
 In other words, if you're asked to, for example, change the value of a certain hash key, *don't just re-write the hash with the new value!* Use the methods we've learned and practiced in previous lessons.

-Changing a hash like this is good, and what you should be practicing in this lab:
+To quickly review, here is an example of adding data to a hash
+programmatically:

 ```ruby
 # good example